altlinux/py3dephell/README.md

 This project presents tools to work with dependencies and provides of python3 projects.

 ## py3req
 This module detects dependencies of python3 packages.
-It has verbosive **--help** option, but here is simple example how to use it:
+It has verbose **--help** option, but here is simple example how to use it:

 ## py3prov
 This module generate provides for python3 packages.
-As for **py3req** its **--help** is verbosive enough
+As for **py3req** its **--help** is verbose enough

 ## How to
 Imagine you have simple project like this one: